AREA-EPITECH/RTYPE-mirror/documentation/shared/Ecs.md

 struct Controllable {};
 ```
 *Example using SFML2.
-Not accurate in out actual project.*
+Not accurate in our actual project.*

 #### - Register a component to the registry:
 ```c++